PierrickPro/homekit_led_esp8266/README.md

 [Project Video Demo](https://youtu.be/LauEOlCBuvg)

-My goal was to control individually addressable LED strips remotely in a convenient way.
+My goal was to control individually addressable LED strips remotely.
 I decided to use HomeKit, to leverage the Apple ecosystem and the Shortcut app.

 HomeKit doesn't support individually addressable LED strips.